How To Write a Time Tracking Policy

 What is a timesheet policy?

-The Fair Labor Standards Act requires that non-exempt employees be paid at least minimum wage.
-They also qualify for overtime pay.
-While federal law requires overtime pay at a rate of time and a half when 40 work hours are exceeded in a single workweek, overtime is regulated by state laws, which may be more stringent (e.g., a pay rate of time and a half after 8 hours in a single workday).
+The Fair Labor Standards Act requires that nonexempt employees be paid at least minimum wage and all applicable overtime pay.
+While federal law requires overtime pay at a rate of time and a half when 40 work hours are exceeded in a single workweek, overtime is regulated by state laws, which may be more stringent (e.g., a pay rate of time and a half after eight hours in a single workday).

 The FLSA considers certain workers “exempt” from overtime pay.
-Generally, an exempt employee is paid a salary that meets the minimum requirements for their job type or industry.
-Even though they aren’t hourly employees, you can still require exempt employees to track their hours worked.
+Generally, an exempt employee is paid a salary that meets the minimum requirements for his or her job type or industry.
+Even though these workers are not hourly employees, you can still require exempt employees to track their hours worked.

 Keep your time tracking policy as simple as possible.
 Include the following information: